Petrifying well: Examples

 Notable examples of petrifying wells in England are the spring at Mother Shipton's Cave in Knaresborough and Matlock Bath, in Derbyshire.
-In France, some of the most well-known wells, such as the "petrifying fountains" of St. Alyre (Clermont-Ferrand) and Saint-Nectaire, are found in the department of Puy-de-Dome.
+In France, some of best-known wells, such as the "petrifying fountains" of St. Alyre (Clermont-Ferrand) and Saint-Nectaire, are found in the department of Puy-de-Dome.
 In Ireland, such wells were noted by John Rutty on Howth Head, among other locations.